Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Dimension 4: classification of multigraph and fixed point data

 Along the way of proving Theorem \ref{t51}, we also prove the following.

-\begin{theo} Let a torus $T^k$ act effectively on a 4-dimensional compact oriented manifold $M$ with isolated fixed points.
+\begin{theo} Let a torus $T^k$ act effectively on a 4-dimensional compact oriented manifold $M$ with isolated fixed points, whose isotropy submanifolds are orientable.
 Then we can successively blow up fixed points and take self connected sums to construct another 4-dimensional compact oriented manifold, which is equipped with a fixed point free $T^k$-action. \end{theo}

 \begin{proof}[\textbf{Proof of Theorem \ref{t51} and Theorem \ref{t52}}]

 \textbf{$\Gamma_0$ is a multigraph describing $M$, and $l$ is a weight of the biggest magnitude}

 By Proposition \ref{p34}, there is a multigraph $\Gamma_0$ describing $M$ that satisfies Property A. Let $l$ be a weight of the biggest magnitude; $|l|=\max\{|w_{p,i}|:p \in M^{T^k}, 1 \leq i \leq 2\}$.